Mutual Analysis Ferenczi, Severn, and the Origins of Trauma Theory

 Sándor Ferenczi’s mutual analysis with Elizabeth Severn—the patient known as R.N. in the Clinical Diary—is one of the most controversial and consequential episodes in the history of psychoanalysis.
 In his latest groundbreaking work, Peter L. Rudnytsky draws on a trove of archival sources to provide a definitive scholarly account of this experiment, which constitutes a paradigm for relational psychoanalysis, as Freud’s self-analysis does for classical psychoanalysis.

-Prelude.
-Ferenczi’s Secret Life 1.
+Prelude: Ferenczi’s Secret Life PART 1: Conceptions 1.
 Traces of a Life 2.
 The Metaphysical Calling 3.
-Much Farther than Freudianism 4.
+Much Farther Than Freudianism 4.
 The Psychoanalytic Severn 5.
 The Case of Ferenczi 6.
-Mother and Daughter 7.
+Mother and Daughter PART 2: Contexts 7.
 Polygamous Analysis 8.
 The End of the Affair 9.
 Ferenczi’s Sanity and the “Blood-Crisis” 10.
 Kissing Papa Ferenczi 11.
 Beyond Groddeck 12.
-The Evil Genius 13.
+The Evil Genius PART 3: Consequences 13.
 For No Assignable External Reason 14.
 Roux’s Needle 15.
 The Antitraumatic in Freud 16.
-New Veins of Gold Finale.
-A Whole Soul
+New Veins of Gold Finale: A Whole Soul